ALERTS! – and how to use them

 Online Transaction Alerts – these alerts are to let you know when a transaction happens within your digital banking account.
 So, if you have a regular transfer from your checking to your savings or perhaps from your account to your child’s (or your parents’!) and you’d like to make sure it goes through, you can set these up to notify you when internal transfers take place.

 Reminders – these are exactly what they sound like.
 You can set them up to remind you of whatever you like!
-Remind yourself that rent is due, that grandma’s birthday is this weekend, or that you need to go get cash on Saturday because you’re taking that trip with your friends on Sunday and you’re going to need it!
+Remind yourself that rent is due, that grandma’s birthday is this weekend, or that you need to go get cash on Saturday because you’re going to need it for that trip with your friends on Sunday!

 To save yourself a few headaches and automate some of your financial tasks, follow the steps below (Note: you can click on any of the pictures below to make them bigger.
 It’s not you, that print is small!):